intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

-{{implementations}} highlights some historical examples of difficulties in transitions to new protocol features.  {{use-it}} argues that ossified protocols are more difficult to update and successful protocols make frequent use of new extensions and code-points.  {{strategies}} outlines several strategies that might aid in ensuring that protocol changes remain possible over time.
+{{implementations}} highlights some historical examples of difficulties in transitions to new protocol features.  {{use-it}} argues that ossified protocols are more difficult to update and successful protocols make frequent use of new extensions and code-points.  {{use}} and {{other}} outline several strategies that might aid in ensuring that protocol changes remain possible over time.

 The experience that informs this document is predominantly at "higher" layers of the network stack, in protocols that operate at very large scale and